 And none of our regular ID — were we to be carrying it, which we often didn’t — connected us to the boat, to each other, to next of kin, to our medical histories or drug allergies.
 And if we were both incapacitated, would anyone know to check on Paz?

-Our first solution was to get dog tags engraved with our name, the name of the boat, our blood type, Dave’s brother’s phone number as our emergency contact (not only does he always have his cell phone with him, he’s a doctor) and for me, a “no penicillin” note.
+Our first solution was to get engraved dog tags.
+We included the name of the boat, our blood type, Dave’s brother’s phone number as our emergency contact (not only does he always have his cell phone with him, he’s a doctor) and for me, a “no penicillin” note.
 Better than nothing, but still missing a lot.

 Three years ago, we discovered a much better system: RoadID.